EP 60: The Tax Benefits Most Venture Investors Aren’t Aware Of

 Federal Tax Exclusions and Qualified Small Business Stock

-To answer some common tax questions from potential Alumni Ventures Group investors, we sat down with Strawberry Creek Ventures Managing Partner Peter Loukianoff, who leads AVG’s fund for UC Berkeley alumni and friends.
+To answer some common tax questions from potential Alumni Ventures Group investors, we sat down with Peter Loukianoff, Managing Partner Emeritus of Strawberry Creek Ventures (AVG’s fund for UC Berkeley alumni and friends).
 Peter is joined by Andrea Kushner, Senior Vice President and Director of the Wealth Strategies Group at Alliance Bernstein.
 Andrea is also a member of the State Bar of California, by which she’s been certified as a specialist in taxation law, estate planning, trust, and probate law.

 Together, they explain how venture capital investors can gain even more from investing in small or early-stage businesses.
 Below is a transcript of their conversation, edited for readability and clarity.